Arash-BozorgChenani/Comp1711/Week8/Worksheet/worksheet-solutions.md

 # Week8 Exercise
 ## Bronze Level

-### 1. Change Dimension: Write a program that initializes a [2][3] 2-d array.
-Call a function to change its dimensions to [3][2].
+### 1. Transpose of a Matrix: Write a program that initializes a [2][3] 2-d array.
+Call a function to transpose the matrix (2-d array).
 Finally, print the arrays both before and after the conversion.

 ```c
 #include <stdio.h>